Manifold learning for coarse-graining atomistic simulations: Application to amorphous solids: Application to Amorphous Solids

 Similar to the previous section, the process is repeated 8 times to ensure reproducibility of results.
 We found that a large number of combinations of input parameters are capable of yielding a similar model response (equivalently similar manifold distance) and thus Grassmannian EGO occasionally (i.e. for certain random seed numbers) requires a large number of iterations in order to converge to the optimal set of parameters.
 We therefore run all 8 repeated calibrations for a total of 8,000 EGO iterations.
 In Figure \ref{fig:convergence-appl}, we observe convergence to a unique set of values with very small uncertainty.
 Grassmannian EGO was able to successfully parameterize the continuum model whose optimal response achieved a high level of similarity with the atomistic simulation.

 Lastly we emphasize that, although the results shown herein do not show perfect agreement between atomistic and continuum models, these discrepancies are not a result of inadequate calibration by the Grassmannian EGO.
 Rather, these discrepancies results from intrinsic differences between the MD and continuum models.
 The proposal algorithm clearly converges to the best possible fit between these models.
 But, in the end, these models cannot produce a perfect match.
 To achieve a better fit, either the STZ model or the hypothesized coarse-graining methodology need to be improved.
 Improvements in both are topics of active research.
+Moreover, differences in the solution resulting from small variations in the optimized parameters have very small effect on the Grassmannian distance.
+Perhaps more telling, the strain field solutions from all eight optimization cases are visually nearly indistinguishable, pointing to the ability of the Grassmannian metric to compare structural features that are visually observable.